Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Homophily measures

+As we discuss in Appendix~\ref{app:monotonicity}, it can be non-trivial to define \emph{monotonicity} for homophily measures and there can be different possible options.
+In this paper, we use the following definition that aligns especially well with edge-wise homophily measures discussed below in Section~\ref{sec:edge-wise-measures}.

-\begin{definition} A homophily measure is \emph{monotone} if it is empty class tolerant, and it increases when we increment a diagonal element by two (except for perfectly homophilous graphs) and decreases when we increment $c_{i,j}$ and $c_{j,i}$ by one for $i \neq j$ (except for perfectly heterophilous graphs).
-These two cases correspond to adding an edge between two nodes of the same class or two nodes of different classes. \end{definition}
+\begin{definition} A homophily measure is \emph{monotone} if it is empty class tolerant, increases when we add an edge between two nodes of the same class (except for perfectly homophilous graphs) and decreases when we add an edge between two nodes of different classes (except for perfectly heterophilous graphs). \end{definition}

 In contrast to~\citet{gosgens2021good,gosgens2021systematic}, our notion of monotonicity requires the property to hold across graphs with different numbers of classes.
 This is caused by the empty class tolerance property.